 Giving students access to a specialist Welfare and Support team, who are able to help with more complex issues.

-Making counselling and psychological support available to all students.
+We make counselling and psychological support available to students who may need it.

 Involving external agencies when specialist support is needed.

 At OSFC, we value the importance of the five ways to wellbeing and believe by following these five basic strategies, we can live mentally healthy, happy and productive lives.